solana-labs/solana/docs/src/apps/README.md

 Unlike a file, the account includes metadata for the lifetime of the file.
 That lifetime is expressed in "tokens", which is a number of fractional native tokens, called _lamports_.
 Accounts are held in validator memory and pay ["rent"](rent.md) to stay there.
 Each validator periodically scans all accounts and collects rent.
 Any account that drops to zero lamports is purged.

-In the same way that a Linux user uses a path to look up a file, a Solana client uses _addresses_ to look up accounts.
-The address is usually plain a 256-bit public key and presented as Base58 on user interfaces.
-To create an account with a public key, the client generates a _keypair_ and registers its public key using the `CreateAccount` instruction with preallocated fixed storage size in bytes.
-In fact, the account address can be arbitrary 32-bytes binary.
-As such there is a mechanism for derived addresses for advanced use (`CreateAccountWithSeed`).
+In the same way that a Linux user uses a path to look up a file, a Solana client uses an _address_ to look up an account.
+The address is usually a 256-bit public key.
+To create an account with a public-key address, the client generates a _keypair_ and registers its public key using the `CreateAccount` instruction with preallocated fixed storage size in bytes.
+In fact, the account address can be an arbitrary 32 bytes, and there is a mechanism for advanced users to create derived addresses (`CreateAccountWithSeed`).
+Addresses are presented in Base58 encoding on user interfaces.

 ## Ownership of Accounts and Assignment to Programs